Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 MUST be sorted in ascending order by `transparency_log_id`, and each `transparency_log_id` MUST only be advertised once.

-If the client was shown a provisional inclusion proof in a previous connection to the server, then they will have also received a bearer token and a pre-shared key.
-For as long as the client has not yet seen the provisional proof integrated into the subsequent log entry, and as long as the rightmost log entry's timestamp is less than or equal to `10*max_behind` milliseconds in the past, the client advertises a `provisional` tree head type and includes the provided bearer token in `bearer_token`.
-If the server indicates the Transparency Log in its ServerHello extension, the client will set the PSK input to the TLS key schedule to be the pre-shared key.
+If a client was shown a provisional inclusion proof from a Transparency Log in a previous connection to the server, the client sets `tree_head_type` to be `provisional` for that Transparency Log's entry in `supported` until one of the following conditions is met:

+1. The client receives proof that the provisional proof was integrated into the subsequent log entry, or:
+2. The timestamp of the rightmost log entry that existed in the provisional inclusion proof is more than `10*max_behind` milliseconds in the past.

-Clients that do not need to resolve a provisional inclusion proof advertise a `standard` tree head type.
+For Transparency Logs where the client does not need to resolve a provisional inclusion proof, `tree_head_type` is set to `standard`.
 The `tree_size` field is set as follows:

 - If the client is aware of two consecutive log entries where the timestamp of the left log entry is greater than `max_behind` milliseconds in the past